pyrates/roll/benchmarks/README.md

 Create a venv, install requirements.txt dependencies, and then run:

     ./bench.sh
+    ./bench.sh wrk  # To run only wrk suite
-    ./bench.sh "roll sanic"  # To run only roll and sanic.
+    ./bench.sh wrk "roll sanic"  # To run only roll and sanic with wrk.

 ## Running remotely